RishabhRD/450DSA/stack/important.md

 gives max and min not back because while maintaining increasing, we may have deleted the element that is smaller.
 Deleting the useless element make it one traversal for every element.

+## bonus.cc : Max of all subarrays of size k

+This question gives the way to think 34.cc.
+We maintain decreasing deque giving maximum.